Keller (automobile): History

 Only eighteen Kellers were produced in Huntsville before the death of George D. Keller brought an end to production.
 They had a short wheelbase of 94 in and a 3-speed transmission.
-Along with the Huntsville location, Keller now staffed another office in Detroit, close to the center of the auto industry.
+Along with the Huntsville location, Keller also staffed another office in Detroit, close to the center of the auto industry.
 Keller was unsure about Liefeld's design, and demanded that friends of his, qualified engineers from Chrysler, Packard and Studebaker, should look over every aspect of the prototypes.
 In addition, since the Bobbi-Kar, and hence the Keller, had been deliberately designed to use as many off-the-shelf parts as possible, it made good sense to have a Detroit office in direct contact with the suppliers, most of whom were clustered around the Big Three.